Cissus quadrangularis L.

 Cissus bifida, Cissus edulis, Cissus quadrangula, Cissus quadrangulus, Cissus tetraptera, Cissus triandra, Saelanthus quadragonus, Vitis quadrangularis, Vitis succulenta

 Cissus quadrangularis is a fast-growing succulent vine with fleshy quadrangular branches and toothed trilobed leaves that appear at the nodes.
-The stems are angles winged, constricted at nodes, glabrous or slightly downy, and almost leafless when old.
+The stems are constricted at nodes, glabrous or slightly downy, with angles winged and almost leafless when old.
 They grow up to 5 feet (1.5 m) long.
-Leaves are up to 2 inches (5 cm) long with an equal width.
+Leaves are up to 2 inches (5 cm) long and usually as wide as long.
 Each has a tendril emerging from the opposite side of the node.
-Mature plants produce racemes of very small yellowish-green flowers, followed by small inedible fruits which ripen to red coloration.
+Mature plants produce racemes of very small yellowish-green flowers followed by small inedible fruits which ripen to red coloration.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 45 °F (+7.2 °C).